Defining Enterprise Policies @ Red Hat

 Figma, NotebookLM, Excel

-Thirty-five interviews disproved this.
-Teams understood the standards; what they lacked was a shared definition of what a compliant handoff looked like, and a process that enforced it regardless of who was on the team.
+Going in, the assumption was that teams lacked accessibility knowledge.
+Interviews disproved it.
+Teams understood the standards; what they lacked was a shared definition of a compliant handoff, and a process that enforced it regardless of who was on the team.

 WHAT I FOUND